eclipse/xtext/xtext-website/documentation/06_builddsl.md

 ## Running the Example {#builddsl-running}

-In the runtime workspace, open the **BuildExample.build** in the editor.
-The example project comes with some sample java code to compile in the **example-project** folder.
-Choose **Run as \> Build Task** from the context menu of any task to execute it.
+In the runtime workspace, open the *BuildExample.build* in the editor.
+The example project comes with some sample java code to compile in the *example-project* folder.
+Choose *Run as &rarr; Build Task* from the context menu of any task to execute it.

 ## Grammar {#builddsl-grammar}